-- I Make sure that the seatback is securely locked in position by lightly rocking it back and forth. - If the seatback is not securely locked, the red marking will be visible on the seatback lock release knob.
-Make sure that the red marking is not visible. - 1 Check that the seat belts are not twisted or caught under the seat.
+- 1 Make sure that the seatback is securely locked in position by lightly rocking it back and forth. - 1 Check that the seat belts and buckles are not twisted or caught under the seat. - 1 Arrange the seat belts in the proper positions for ready use.